-We use the Goodman-Weare algorithm with 8 walkers and a total length of 10,000.
-For the G-W algorithm the actual number of steps are 10,000/8 but we combine the results from all 8 walkers into a single output file.
-We start the chain at the default model parameters except that we use the renorm command to make sure that the model and the data have the same normalization.
+We use the Goodman-Weare algorithm with 20 walkers and a total length of 200,000.
+For the G-W algorithm the actual number of steps are 200,000/20 but we combine the results from all 20 walkers into a single output file.
+We start the chain with a set of walkers drawn from a multidimensional gaussian whose sigmas are one hundred times the parameter deltas and whose means are the current model parameters.
+Note that we used the renorm command to make sure that the model and the data have the same normalization.
 If we had multiple additive parameters with their own norms then a good starting place would be to use the fit 1 command to initially set the normalizations to something sensible.

 XSPEC12> chain run test1.fits

 The result is shown in Figure 4.11, which plots the statistic value against the chain step.
-It is clear that after about 2000 steps the chain reached a steady state.
-We would usually have told XSPEC to discard the first few thousand steps but included them for illustrative purposes.
-Let us do this again but specifying a burn-in phase that will not be stored.
+It is clear that there is an initial burn-in phase before the chain reaches equilibrium so we tell XSPEC to discard the first 100,000 steps and then record the next 200,000.

 Using the error command at this point will generate errors based on the chain values.